March 29, Reading 3 – Acts 28:11-31

 From our perspective, frail and limited, it can seem like plans were frustrated at almost every turn.

-But Paul didn’t put his trust in plans made by himself or other humans.
+Paul didn’t put his trust in plans made by himself or other humans.

-He put his trust in GOD ALMIGHTY.
+Paul put his trust in GOD ALMIGHTY.

-He wants us to trust in Him.
+God wants us to trust in Him.
 Trust and obey.

 The nature of this life, the frustration of humanity at every point, the twisting events, the consequences of decisions and the suffering that comes with this world – These do not fray at God’s purposes.

-He wants us to trust in Him, for the road we walk, for the situations we find ourselves in.
+God wants us to trust in Him, for the road we walk, for the situations we find ourselves in.

 Our God works His purposes, for our good, through all of life.
 Through the quiet times, through the loud.
 Through the horrific events and the joyous occasions.
 Through sorrow and loneliness and loss, through joy and fellowship and life.

-Paul trusted in this our God.
+Paul trusted in this God.

 Do we do the same?